 Our Values and Vision

-The Appalachian State Honors college values and embraces difference.
+The Appalachian State Honors College values and embraces difference.
 We make it our shared responsibility to build a community and a world where everyone feels safe, heard, welcomed, and supported.
-We empower students to collaborate across differences, lead with humility, and collectively and creatively address complex challenges.
+We empower students to collaborate across differences, lead with integrity, and collectively and creatively address complex challenges.